hashicorp/design-system/website/docs/components/table/partials/code/component-api.md

     This is a named block where the content for the table body (`<tbody>`) is rendered.
   </C.Property>
   <C.Property @name="model" @type="array">
-    Indicates the data model to be used by the table.
+    The data model to be used by the table.
   </C.Property>
   <C.Property @name="columns" @type="array">
-    This is how the table columns are defined.
+    How the table columns are defined.
 Use a `hash` within the array to define each column with its list of key-value properties that describe the content and behavior of each column.
+Options:
     <Doc::ComponentApi as |D|>
       <D.Property @name="label" @type="string" @required="true">
       The column’s label.